-My professor would like to password-protect her/his letter of recommendation for confidentiality.
+My professor would like to submit her/his letter of recommendation in confidentiality.
 Can I submit a password-protected letter?

 Yes.
-Ask your professor to email the letter to the AC4 Research Coordinator (see contact below).
-Additionally, you will still need to submit a file for this required component into the online application system; simply upload a document that indicates name of the recommender and that s/he is submitting it in confidentiality directly to AC4.
+Ask your professor to email the letter to the Program Manager (see contact below).
+Additionally, for the entry field in the online application, please upload a document that gives the name and contact of the recommender and that s/he is submitting it in confidentiality directly to AC4.

 Does my faculty sponsor have to sign on to IRB or research compliance policies?